 Tissue damage: Due to prolonged exposure to X-rays, some patients may experience tissue damage.

-Coronary angiography is a scheduled imaging test, thereby offering sufficient time to patients for preparation.
+Coronary angiography is a scheduled imaging test and you should consult with the best heart specialist in Delhi for this, thereby offering sufficient time to patients for preparation.
 However, in some cases, emergency coronary angiography is required.

 The patient should not eat or drink anything at least 8-hours before the procedure